 Tier 5 - temporary workers (government authorised exchange) is the authorised route for overseas nationals requiring permission to work in the UK coming to work temporarily at a UK HE institution as a sponsored researcher; either still being paid or funded by their home organisation or the UK host.
 Tier 5 also includes a number of other specific categories of temporary worker, including the youth mobility category for young people from certain countries to come and experience life and work in the UK.

 The UKVI points calculator self assessment facility can be used to check whether an individual would be likely to obtain sufficient points to be eligible under Tier 5.

 Migrants sponsored researchers will initially be given a visa for a maximum period of 24 months, or the time given in the CoS plus one month, whichever is shorter; and are not permitted to switch into other employment once in the UK.

 The formal offer of employment will confirm that the offer is subject to providing satisfactory documentary proof of entitlement to work in the UK in the job they have been appointed to, in line with the Immigration, Asylum and Nationality Act 2006.

-All new starters are required to present original documentation confirming their entitlement to work in the UK in line with the prescribed documents in List A or List B of the UKVI Employers Guide to Right to Work Checks.
+All new starters are required to present original documentation confirming their entitlement to work in the UK in line with the prescribed documents in List A or List B of section 4 of the UKVI employers guidance on right to work checks.
 UKVI also has an on-line tool that takes an employer step-by-step through the process of checking documents.

 For clinical (GMC), dentistry (GDC) and nursing (NMC) appointments, professional registration details will also be checked using the relevant on line register.